 The more “advanced” options are at the bottom of the page, where you can enable or disable an item's visibility in your store if you're not quite ready to launch it yet, or you run out of stock.

 The thing that makes Square particularly impressive is the fact that you can import your entire product library directly from the Register App, just by clicking on the “Add Item” button, and choosing to import from your library.
 You can also import directly from CSV files if you've got hundreds of items to add at once.

-Once you've got your entire product library set up in the Square Online Store, you can really get to work on bringing your digital venture to life.
+Once you've got your entire product library set up in the Square Online, you can really get to work on bringing your digital venture to life.

 Square has plenty of features to make running your business a little simpler.
 For instance, you can set low-stock alerts that give you emails whenever you're about to run out of an item.
 You can also quickly check on inventory levels just by visiting your dashboard.

 💡 If you're selling digital items in Square, like eBooks and downloads, then this part probably won't apply to you.
 However, if you're going to be shipping products, either in-land or overseas, then you're going to need to check out the Square Shipping features.

 Unfortunately, some people find this aspect of the Square Online to be the most frustrating.
 You'll have to choose either free shipping for every item in your store or set a flat rate for all of your products upon setup.
 That's a major problem if you're selling pieces of a different weight or size, where the price may vary.